-“I studied law, but I knew early on I didn’t a solicitor or a barrister,” says London-based entrepreneur Frankie Bennett.
+“I studied law, but I knew early on I didn’t [want to be] a solicitor or a barrister,” says London-based entrepreneur Frankie Bennett.
 “I was much more interested in what happened to people after they leave the criminal justice system.”

 They were often coming out of prison with few skills, making it nearly impossible to find a job.
 But many of them had an area of expertise that made them extremely valuable in the workforce: fitness.